 - Addiction- the next step in the process, is a neurobiological disease and not a character defect to be disparaged, despised, or scorned.
-Untreated, it gets worse over time and can lead the person into relapse after relapse even though they are earnestly trying with all their might to break the addiction.
-It can cause permanent changes and damage in the brain.
+Untreated, it gets worse over time and can lead the person to relapse after relapse even though they are earnestly trying with all their might to break the addiction.
+It can cause permanent changes and damage to the brain.
 It causes many to make extraordinary full-time efforts to buy more drugs, no matter what they cost or how risky buying them might become.
 These afflicted people become compulsive, desperate and willing to take great risks with their school, job, financial and family lives to get more drugs.

 - Dependency- is the extreme outcome of addiction.
 It’s a condition where the addict’s body has become so accustomed to the drug it can no longer function properly without it.
 More and more of the drug is needed to get the same effect because the body desensitizes itself to the daily onslaught of drugs.
-At this stage you’ll find that people lose their jobs, their homes, their families, and sometimes their lives.
+At this stage, you’ll find that people lose their jobs, their homes, their families, and sometimes their lives.

 Symptoms of Addiction